DavidSouther/sat_solver/slides/slides.md

 * Saw that it used the angle calculation
 * Obviously it's not GOS
 * Tried to get the angle calculation working on GSO, but it wasn't quite right
-* Had other things to do, and was otherwise done with the solution
-* Went to bed
 * Bolted awake at 5am realizing _tri_angles have _three_ corners
 * Changed it SGO < 135&deg;, worked fine